Home / CoreWeave News: Nvidia Deal, Acquisitions, Earnings, & More

 Price action also showed the tension.
 On Wednesday, May 21, shares rose 19%, but they dropped 6.7% on Thursday, May 22.
 Still, CoreWeave has climbed over 160% since its IPO in March, when it listed at $40 per share.

-While some analysts remain optimistic, more than 65% of those tracked by Bloomberg currently rate the stock as hold or sell.
+While some analysts remain optimistic, more than 65% of those tracked by Bloomberg rate the stock as hold or sell.

 On May 15, D.A.
 Davidson’s Gil Luria downgraded the stock, comparing CoreWeave’s financial risks to WeWork’s failed growth strategy.